 Denim jeans were the thing in the 1980s and they were now considered fashionable.
 All kinds of jeans were available.
 Guess jeans (commonly with zipper cuffs), Wrangler or Tough Skins jeans, jeans with zipper at

 the bottom of the legs.
 This was quite popular in the 80s, but disappeared entirely during the 1990s.
 Some of the most popular jeans were acid or stone washed.
+We begin seeing denim overalls as a fashion statement.
 The popularity of denim jeans passed to other

 garments, especially denim jackets.
+Solid colored pants were standard, but we see some polaid pants.
+We see some suspenders at mid-decade.
 Bellbottoms from the 1970s made a reappearance in 1986.
 For unknown reasons, some boys tied bandanas around one's leg.
 It was the in thing for high school couples to place

 their hands in rear pocket of partner's (acid-washed) jeans.
 And then of course fashion-rip jeans became enormously popular.
 This was a continuation of the casual trend which in the 1980s took on the added